-Topic leaders Affiliation Торіс Stefan Artlich Bayer (representing EFPIA) Benefits arising from interoperability Mark Davison Grant Instruments (previously with RFXCEL) Systems architecture Geraldine Lissalde-Bonnet GS1 Common technical denominators for interoperability Dirk Rodgers World Health Organisation (WHO) Glossary and mapping of T&T systems
+Topic leaders Affiliation Торіс Stefan Artlich Bayer (representing EFPIA) Benefits arising from interoperability Mark Davison Grant Instruments (previously with RFXCEL) Systems architecture Geraldine Lissalde-Bonnet GS1 Common technical denominators for interoperability Dirk Rodgers Consultant to World Health Organisation (WHO) Glossary and mapping of T&T systems

 Contributors Affiliation

 Pascal Aulagnet Pfizer (representing EFPIA)

 Martin Bernard Health Canada

-Peter Bomberg Sound Foundation
+Peter Bomberg Sound Foundation (for Health Canada)

 Amit Deshpande Novartis (representing EFPIA)

 Domenico Di Giorgio Agenzia Italiana del Farmaco (AIFA)

 Pilar Fernández del Pozo Bielza Agencia Española de Medicamentos y Productos Sanitarios (AEMPS)

 Christoph Krähenbühl Excellis Europe

 Diana Aram Lee World Health Organisation (WHO)

-Francois-Xavier Lery World Health Organisation (WHO) Jan Macdonald Medicines and Healthcare products Regulatory Agency (MHRA) David G Mason Novartis (representing EFPIA) Stephen McIndoe Be4ward (representing ISPE) Senthil S. Rajaratnam Eli Lilly (representing EFPIA) Michael Ritter Takeda (representing EFPIA) Agnès Saint-Raymond European Medicines Agency (EMA) Anita Sands World Health Organisation (WHO) Chirag Shah ACH Engineering Manabu Yanagisawa Japan Pharmaceutical Manufacturers Association (JPMA) Naoyuki Yasuda Ministry of Health, Labour and Welfare (MHLW) - Japan
+Francois-Xavier Lery World Health Organisation (WHO), now European Directorate for the Quality of Medicines & HealthCare Jan Macdonald Medicines and Healthcare products Regulatory Agency (MHRA) David G Mason Novartis (representing EFPIA) Stephen McIndoe Be4ward (representing ISPE) Senthil S. Rajaratnam Eli Lilly (representing EFPIA) Michael Ritter Takeda (representing EFPIA) Agnès Saint-Raymond European Medicines Agency (EMA) Anita Sands World Health Organisation (WHO) Chirag Shah ACH Engineering Manabu Yanagisawa Japan Pharmaceutical Manufacturers Association (JPMA) Naoyuki Yasuda Ministry of Health, Labour and Welfare (MHLW) - Japan

-81 EXECUTIVE SUMMARY

-82

-83

-84

-85

-86

-87

-88

-89
+Executive summary

-90 91 92 93 94 95 The project built on the work previously published by ICMRA in 2017 and was carried out in parallel to the development of a T&T systems policy at WHO.
-This document provides technical recommendations which focus on interoperability rather than on single systems design and complements the WHO policy.
-ICMRA and WHO have worked in close cooperation in developing their respective documents, which include common parts (mapping of existing and planned T&T systems and glossary).
+The project built on the work previously published by ICMRA in 2017 and was carried out in parallel to the development of a policy paper on national traceability systems for medical products by WHO.
+This document provides technical recommendations which focus on interoperability rather than on single systems design and complements the WHO paper.
+ICMRA and WHO have worked in close cooperation in developing their respective documents, which include common parts (e.g. glossary).

-96 97 98 99 The 2017 ICMRA paper briefly analysed what the potential public health benefits of interoperability are.
-As common understanding of the benefits is key to promote global planning and implementation of interoperable systems, this document analyses further these potential benefits (section 4) and provides detailed use cases.
+The 2017 ICMRA paper briefly analysed what the potential public health benefits of interoperability are.
+As common understanding of these benefits is key to promote global planning and implementation of interoperable systems, this document analyses further these potential benefits (section 4) and provides detailed use cases.

-100 101 102 103 Technical features which would allow national/regional systems to be interoperable are provided in section 5, including identifiers of products, standards, data elements, data carriers, transitional and master data, traceability, information exchange.
+Technical features which would allow national/regional systems to be interoperable are discussed in section 5, including identifiers of products, standards, data elements, data carriers, transitional and master data, traceability, information exchange.
 This section provides important recommendations e.g. on the use of Common Data Coding Standards and Common Data Carriers.

-104 105 106 107 108 As regards coding standards, the 2017 paper stated that systems should be based on internationally agreed standards that allow for interoperability.
-This principle is strongly endorsed here, taking into consideration that different, sector-specific international standards are established such as GS1 standards, applicable inter alia to pharmaceuticals, and ISBT 128 standard from ICCBBA to identify medical products of human origin (including 180 blood, cell, 181 tissue, milk, and organ products).

-109 110 111 Agreement of authorities on a single international standard (or one standard per defined sector) is a pre-requisite for transactional interoperability, e.g. in cases where data carriers shall be scannable in different system environments.
+As regards coding standards, the 2017 paper stated that systems should be based on internationally agreed standards that allow for interoperability.
+This principle is strongly endorsed here, taking into consideration that different, sector-specific international standards are well established, such as GS1 standards, applicable inter alia to pharmaceuticals, and ISBT 128 standard from ICCBBA, to identify medical products of human origin (including 180 blood, cell, 181 tissue, milk, and organ products).
+Agreement of authorities on a single international standard (or one standard per defined sector) is a pre-requisite for transactional interoperability, e.g. in cases where data carriers shall be scannable in different system environments.

-112 113 114 The 2017 paper also states that 'data matrix barcode is one of the economical solutions in use in most of the current and planned T&T systems and appears to be the most cost-effective solution.'.
+The 2017 paper also states that 'data matrix barcode is one of the economical solutions in use in most of the current and planned traceability systems and appears to be the most cost-effective solution.'.
 This principle was endorsed and reinforced.

-115 116 Section 6 builds on the recommendations in the previous sections and provides an example of a possible system architecture to illustrate how the principles and recommendations above can be